How to Optimize Your Amazon Listing for Higher Rankings and Increased Traffic

 If a browser has reached this portion of your listing, this is where you pack your final “punch” so to speak and really drive home the sale.
 The best listings seemed to use HTML tags in their description to use bolding and bullets to capture the customer’s attention.
 It was also noticed that the top performing listings had on average atleast 400 characters in their product description.

-At FosterFBA, we offer a full service listing optimization with complete keyword & competitor market research, including providing the best back-end search terms to use – all part of our Supreme Package.
+At FosterFBA, we offer a comprehensive Amazon listing optimization service with complete keyword & competitor market research, including providing the best back-end search terms to use – all for just $99 for a limited time.
 Let us turbo charge your listing for conversion today!

 Let me know if you have any questions about getting your listings optimized.
 Happy to get you a highly optimized listing developed with your top keywords laced in.